-a vehicle or platform that is powered by antigravity, esp. one that flies relatively close to the ground
+a vehicle or device powered by antigravity; (specif.) an antigravity platform that flies relatively close to the ground

 A dark shadow drifted slowly across the room, and they turned to see a five-passenger floater sinking slowly, gently, to Earth.